entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > Lu *et al.* (2016), character 94; Clement et al. (2018), character 93.
 > - Character 288 in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Forey (1998, char.
+> - Clement *et al.* (2024): "Forey (1998, char.
 67)12 considered the presence of enlarged teeth lying alongside a replacement socket upon at least some of the anterior coronoids as the apomorphic condition.
 However, based on outgroup comparison with onychodontiforms, the presence would rather correspond to the plesiomorphic condition."

 > - The coding of *Qujingodus* is 1.